Which of the following best describes the primary function of the... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the primary function of the enzyme ligase?
+Which of the following best describes the primary function of the enzyme integrase?

 A